ANEK Lines

-Also Amalia Vardinoyannis holds a 26.9% stake through her holding company Varmin.
+In December 2023, ANEK Lines was acquired by Attica Group, continuing operations as the fourth cruise line subsidiary of Attica Group.

 History

-In Crete protests broke out after the Typaldos Lines car ferry SS Heraklion capsized due to a series of safety regulations violations.
+In Crete, protests broke out after the Typaldos Lines car ferry SS Heraklion capsized due to negligence.
 The ship sank on her way from Chania to Piraeus on 8 December 1966, resulting in the death of more than 200 people.

-In the aftermath a few hundreds of Cretans (traders, free-lancers, pensioners, farmers) following a proposal by the Association of Economists of the Chania Prefecture and the support of the Metropolitan of Kissamos and Selinos, Irineos Galanakis, implement their idea to found a multi-shareholder shipping company.
+In the aftermath, a few hundred Cretans (traders, free-lancers, pensioners, farmers), following a proposal by the Association of Economists of the Chania Prefecture with the support of the Metropolitan of Kissamos and Selinos, and Irineos Galanakis, founded a multi-shareholder shipping company.